atmulyana/react-input-validator/docs/index.md

   [`section`](#style_handling-native) for more information).
   **NOTE:** It's not the opposite of [`getStyle`](#withvalidation-getstyle) which expects the composite style of the input element and its [`Container`](#withvalidation-container).
-  Whereas `setStyle`, on other hand, sets the style to the input directly.
+  Whereas `setStyle`, on other hands, sets the style to the input directly.

   The first parameter is the input props.
 The second one is the style that should be applied to the input.
 The third parameter is useful if you want to modify the style for the